 Needless to say, in this type of environment conditions of detention are rarely consistent with international standards.
-They are often very precarious and sometimes appalling; as a result, morbidity and mortality rates among detainees are higher than in the population from which they come.
+They are often very precarious, and sometimes appalling; and as a result morbidity and mortality rates among prison inmates are higher than in the population from which they come.